goemigo/web-design-6250/README.md

-# INFO6150 - UX Engineering
+# web-design-6250

-This repository is how you will receive and submit your assignments and projects.
+This is the backup repository for INFO6250 Web Design course.

 Key parts: